michaelnisi/blake/README.md

 # Blake
 *Agnostic site bakery*

 [Blake](http://michaelnisi.github.com/blake/) is a small [Node.js](http://nodejs.org/) module that provides a simple, blog aware and view agnostic infrastructure to generate static websites.
-It makes very little assumptions and stays out of the way.
-To offer unrestricted choice of input formats and template languages Blake delegates the actual transformation, from input data to output artifact, to views written by you.
+To offer unrestricted choice of input formats and template languages, Blake solely takes care of IO and routing; it delegates the actual transformation from input data to output artifacts to view modules written by us.
 It can be used from command-line or as library.

 ### Pronounciation
     /ˈbleɪk/ blayk

 ### Installation
-    npm install -g blake
+    $ npm install -g blake

-If you're not planning to use Blake from the command-line it is recommended to install without global flag.
+If you're not planning to use command-line blake install without global flag.
+You'll probably need both.

-    npm install blake
+    $ npm install blake

 ### Usage
-    blake path/to/input path/to/output path/to/input/file …
+    $ blake path/to/input path/to/output path/to/input/file …

-The first parameter is the path to your input directory.
+The first parameter is the path to our input directory.

-The second parameter is the path to your output directory.
+The second parameter is the path to our output directory.
 Currently the output directory is not deleted, so its contents piles up.
-If you want to have a clean output you have to delete it manually before you generate your site.
+To receive clean output we have to delete the output directory before we generate our site.

     blake input output

 The optional third to n parameters are filenames, which can be used to generate specific files.
 While writing, you often times just want to quickly preview the page you're currently working on, thus you don't necessarily want to render your whole site.
 Let's say you're tweaking your about page and want to see it rendered in the browser.

-    blake input output input/about.md
+    $ blake input output input/about.md

 Or you may just want to compile your home and archive pages.

-    blake input output input/home.md input/archive.md
+    $ blake input output input/home.md input/archive.md

 ### Overview
 Blake expects each file in input/data to begin with, or to be, a JSON String, which I call header.
 This header defines the parameters of the transformation from input to output.